MA Forensic Psychology

 - Personal statement explaining your fit for the program, your interests in forensic psychology, and career goals.

-- An unofficial transcript(s) to be submitted with your online application.
-Subsequently, official transcripts for all post-secondary school academic work must be submitted by May 30th demonstrating completion of an undergraduate degree (BA/BS) from an accredited institution of higher education (must include coursework in Introductory Psychology, Statistics, and Abnormal Psychology).
+- Official transcript(s) to be submitted at the time of your online application demonstrating completion of an undergraduate degree (BA/BS) from an accredited institution of higher education (must include coursework in Introductory Psychology, Statistics, and Abnormal Psychology).
 Although there is no minimum GPA required, competitive applicants typically have a cumulative GPA of 3.4 or higher.

 - A non-refundable $50 application fee submitted with the online application.